ProjectMitosisOS/mitosis-core/exp/README.md

 ### 2. Common tools

-There are ample `toml` scripts and shell scripts under `scripts`, and you may find them helpful to ease the experiment process.
+There are sample `toml` scripts and shell scripts under `scripts`, and you may find them helpful to ease the experiment process.

 | path                          | usage                                                        | trigger point                                                |
 | ----------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |